Crop Rotation Modeling for Deep Learning-Based Parcel Classification from Satellite Time Series: Materials and Methods

 \subsection{Multi-Year Modeling}

 We now present a simple modification of the PSE+LTAE network to model crop rotation.
-In the original TAE+LTAE approach, the descriptor $e^i$ is directly mapped to a vector of class scores $z^i$ by a Multi Layer Perceptron (MLP).
+In the original PSE+LTAE approach, the descriptor $e^i$ is directly mapped to a vector of class scores $z^i$ by a Multi-Layer Perceptron (MLP).
 In order to make the prediction $z^i$ covariant with past cultivated crops, we augment the spatio-temporal descriptors $e^i$ by concatenating the sum of the one-hot-encoded labels $l^{j}$ for the previous two years $j=i-1, i-2$.
 Then, a classifier network $\mathcal{D}$, typically an MLP, maps this feature to a vector $z^i$ of $L$ class scores:

 with $[\cdot||\cdot]$ the channelwise concatenation operator.
-We handle the edge effects of the first two available years by defining $l^0$ and $l^{-1}$ as vector of zero of size $L$ (temporal zero-padding).
-This model can be trained end-to-end to simultaneously learn inter-annual crop rotations along with intra-annual temporal patterns.
+We handle the edge effects of the first two available years by defining $l^0$ and $l^{-1}$ as vectors of zero of size $L$ (temporal zero-padding).
+This model can be trained end-to-end to simultaneously learn inter-annual crop rotations along with {the intra-annual evolution of the parcels' spectral statistics.}.
 Our model makes three simplifying assumptions: \begin{itemize} \item We only consider the last two previous years because of the limited span of our available data.
-However, it would be straightforward to extend our approach to a longer duration. \item We consider that the history of a parcel is completely described by its past cultivated crop types, and we do not take the past satellite observations into account.
+However, it would be straightforward to extend our approach to a longer duration. \item We consider that the history of a parcel is entirely described by its past cultivated crop types, and we do not take the past satellite observations into account.
 In other words, the label at year $i$ is independent from past observations conditionally to its past labels \cite[Chap~2]{wainwright2008graphical}.
 This design choice allows the model to stay tractable in terms of memory requirements. \item The labels of the past two years are summed and not concatenated.
-The information about the order in which the crops were cultivated is then lost, but this results in a more compact model. \end{itemize}
+The order in which the crops were cultivated is then lost, but results in a more compact model. \end{itemize}